haeeunkim/dh401/README.md

-# dh401 - Comparative analysis on rhythmic flow of rap music : American vs. French
+# dh401 - Comparative analysis on rhythmic flow of rap subgenres
 repository for 2020 Digital Musicology project

 ## Members: